ThomasMiz/ansible-demo/README.md

 Usually templates are stores in the ```templates``` module.
 For example, you can create a template for a configuration file, then deploy that configuration file to multiple environments and supply the correct data (IP Address, hostname, version) for each environment.

 All templating happens on the ansible control node before the task is sent and executed on the target machine.
 This approach minimize the package requirements on the target (Jinja 2 is only required in the control node).
-It also limits the amount of data Anislbe passes to the target machine.
 It also limits the amount of data Ansible passes to the target machine.
 Ansible parses templates on the control node and passes only the information needed for each task to the target machine, instead of passing all the data on the control node and parsing it on the target.

 ### Templating process